GSA/datagov-website/www.data.gov/apps-2.md

 Application:
 The tool summarizes general change trends (such as forest losses or new development) and can highlight specific changes of interest (salt marsh losses to open water, or evergreen forest losses to development, for instance).

-Close
+## Climate Resilience Evaluation and Awareness Tool (CREAT)

-* Climate Resilience Evaluation and Awareness Tool (CREAT): Provides information on climate impacts to assist water utilities to assess future risks and vulnerabilities.
+Climate Resilience Evaluation and Awareness Tool (CREAT): Provides information on climate impacts to assist water utilities to assess future risks and vulnerabilities.

-×

-#### Climate Resilience Evaluation and Awareness Tool (CREAT)

 Sponsor:
 EPA